 If a parent is denied a Parent PLUS Loan, the student will automatically be considered for an additional Unsubsidized Direct Loan in an amount up to $4,000/year for freshman and sophomores and up to $5,000/year for juniors and seniors.

 Deferment Option (Postponing Repayment): Borrowers may request a deferment while the student is enrolled.
 The parent may request the deferment during the application process or by contacting the servicer.
-Servicer information can be obtained at the NSLDS website by clicking on the number for each loan.
+Servicer information can be obtained at the Federal Student Aid website by clicking on the number for each loan.
 Some loans may have different servicers.

 Repayment Options: Repayment does not begin until 60 days after the loan is fully disbursed to the school (for a full-year loan, after the spring portion is disbursed to SRU).
 Additional information regarding repayment can be found here.

 Note: Apply for the full year amount for August to May if you need funds for both semesters.

 - Complete the Free Application for Federal Student Aid (FAFSA) for the student.